What Does a School Nurse Do?

 The School Nurse: Better Health.
 Better Learning.

-Illinois Dental Exam Form - required for entry to kindergarten, second, and sixth grades
+Dental exams are required for students in kindergarten, second, and sixth grades

 Please refer to our Parent Student Handbook for our Medication Policies.